Healthcare Providers can recover from Revenue Loss in 2020

 The COVID-19 pandemic created a financial burden on the healthcare industry.
 Not only did providers feel the pressure on care delivery and supply chain, but on revenue as well.
-The cancellation of elective procedures, which many providers rely on consistently for revenue, put additional pressures on the balance sheets of many.
+The cancellation of elective procedures, which many providers rely on consistently for income, put additional pressure on the balance sheets of many.

 The Burdens Providers Face:

-1. Financial Burden: According to an MGMA survey from April 2020, 90% of practices have experienced a negative financial impact directly or indirectly related to the pandemic.
-Practices, on average, report a 55% decrease in revenue and a 60% decrease in patient volume since the beginning of the COVID-19 crisis.
+1. Financial Burden: According to an MGMA survey from April 2020, 90% of practices have experienced a negative economic impact directly or indirectly related to the pandemic.
+Rules, on average, report a 55% decrease in revenue and a 60% decrease in patient volume since the beginning of the COVID-19 crisis.

-3. Unemployment in Healthcare Burden: Unemployment increased significantly in the U.S. as a result of the lockdown measures for COVID-19, and the healthcare industry was not immune to job loss.
-The healthcare industry lost 1.4 million jobs in April 2020, with ambulatory services seeing the biggest impact.
+3. Unemployment in Healthcare Burden: Unemployment increased significantly in the U.S. due to the lockdown measures for COVID-19, and the healthcare industry was not immune to job loss.
+The healthcare industry lost 1.4 million jobs in April 2020, with ambulatory services seeing the most significant impact.
 While healthcare employment increased by 312,000 jobs in May 2020, job losses continued in nursing and residential facilities and hospitals.

 The Solution Providers Choose:

-Experienced Medical Billing Services, such as ebix, Inc. Our proven Revenue Cycle Management (RCM) Service record helps private medical practices capture up to 10% more revenue quickly.
+Experienced Medical Billing Services, such as ebix, Inc. Our proven Revenue Cycle Management (RCM) Service record helps private medical practices quickly capture up to 10% more revenue.

 • You’ll Get Paid Quickly